mzehir/react-ts-mui-core/README.md

 # Hello, welcome to Dev Starter!

-DevStarter: A Starter Project Offering Speed, Flexibility, and Power to Developers
+Dev Starter: A Starter Project Offering Speed, Flexibility, and Power to Developers

-DevStarter is a starter project designed for developers who want to build modern web applications, focused on speed and efficiency.
+Dev Starter is a starter project designed for developers who want to build modern web applications, focused on speed and efficiency.
 The project is equipped with the most popular and high-performance libraries: React, Vite, TypeScript, Redux Toolkit, Material UI, and many more powerful tools.
 This infrastructure is designed to solve the most common challenges encountered when starting a project from scratch.
 Now, you can focus on your development process without worrying about critical aspects such as performance, scalability, and modularity.

 ## Features